bronson/vim-trailing-whitespace/README.md

     ```
     git clone git://github.com/bronson/vim-trailing-whitespace.git ~/.vim/bundle/
     ```
-3. This plugin can also be installed by copying its contents into your `~/.vim/` directory.
+3. While this plugin can also be installed by copying its contents into your `~/.vim/` directory, I would highly recommend using one of the above methods as they make managing your Vim plugins painless.

 ##Usage
 Whitespace highlighting is enabled by default, with a highlight color of red.